Audio-Visual Target Speaker Enhancement on Multi-Talker Environment using Event-Driven Cameras: Conclusions and future work

 \subsubsection{Audio pre- and post-processing}

-Following the most of the works that address speech separation and speech enhancement task, the audio original waveforms were pre-processed as follows: First, the audio files were resampled to 16 kHz.
-Then, over the resampled audio waveforms Short Time Fourier Transform (STFT) was applied using Fast Fourier Transform (FFT) size of 512, Hann window of length 25 ms, and hop length of 10 ms. The spectrogram \(|x|^p \) of each input audio sample was obtained performing power-law compression of the STFT magnitude with p = 0.3.
+Following the state of the art in speech separation and enhancement, the audio original waveforms were pre-processed through Short Time Fourier Transform (STFT) applied over the over the audio waveforms resampled at 16kHz.
+STFT was applied using Fast Fourier Transform (FFT) size of 512, Hann window of length 25 ms, and hop length of 10 ms. The spectrogram \(|x|^p \) of each input audio sample was obtained performing power-law compression of the STFT magnitude with p = 0.3.
 Finally, the data was normalized per-speaker with 0 mean and 1 standard deviation.
 To reconstruct the clean audio, on the post-processing stage, the inverse STFT to the estimated clean spectrogram was applied using the phase of the noisy input signal.